xrozbo03/projekt-DE1-2021/README.md

 ## TOP module description and simulations

-Top module shows how are signals connected module and interconnected between submodules.
+Top module shows how are signals connected to top module and interconnected between submodules.

 ```vhdl
 entity top is